-.2011 The Devil to Pay.
-OT This phrase doubtless, originated in a printing office, on some Saturday night's settlement of wages.
-"John," says the publisher to the book-keeper, "how stands the cash account?"
+- The Devil to Pay.

+This phrase doubtless, originated in a prining office, on some Saturday night's settlemont of wages.
+"John," says the publisher to the book-keeper, "how stands the cash account ?"
 "Small balance on hand, sir."
-"Let's see," rejoined the publisher, "how far that will go towards satisfying the hands!"
+'Let's see," rejoined the publisher, "how far that will go towards satisfying the hands !"
 John begins to figure arithmetically.
-So much due to Potkins, so much to Typus, so so much to Grubble, and so on, through a dozen Hitles.
-J The publisher stands aghast.
+So much due to Potkins, so much to Typus, so so much to Grubble, and so on, through a dozen dittos. ; The publisher stands aghast.
 "Hore is not money enough by a jugfull."
+"No sir; and besides, there is the Devil to ive maintainent state s thing of the past.
+All the old resorts of Forestreet are closed.
+One of them has put up the following placard : "Bar taken out ; prayermeeting at four o'clock."

-No sir, and besides, there is the Devil to A farm was lately advertised in a newspaper in which all the beauty of the situation, fertility of the soil, and salubrity of the air, were detailed in the richest glow of rural description, and which was further enhanced with this N. B. "There is not an attorney within fifteen miles of the neighborhood."
+A farm was lately advertised in a newspaper in which all the beauty of the situation, fertility of the soil, and salubrity of the air, were detailed in the richest glow of rural description, and which was further enhanced with this N. B. "There is not an attorney within fifteen miles of the neighborhood."

 An Alabama merchant recently sold \$10 worth of goods in one day.
-The Mobile Tri hune says, a committee is to wait on him to see what he is going to do with all that money, In Portland Me., the liquor business is: hing of the past.
-All the old resorts of Forestreet are closed.
-One of them has put up the following placard : "Bar taken out; prayermeeting at four o'clock."
-RELIGIOUS.
+The Mobile Tribune says, a committee is to wait on him to see what he is going to do with all that money. process he describes, may be advantageously They take hard times jauntily down there.
+In Portland Me., the liquor business is a